-Emails should only be kept in your inbox for 2 years any emails that you need to keep beyond this period should be saved to appropriate file storage.
+Emails will automatically be deleted [insert timeframe - recommended 6 months, ensure this is consistent with your entry in the retention schedule].
+Any emails that you need to keep beyond this period should be saved to appropriate file storage.
 For further information, please refer to the school's retention schedule.

-All electronic communications, whilst they are held by the school, are disclosable under data protection legislation and anything written or held, within an email, could potentially be released under the terms of a Subject Access Request.
+All electronic communications, whilst they are held by the school, are potentially disclosable under data protection legislation and anything within an email could be released in response to a Subject Access Request.